University of Iowa

 How does an AA degree from Eastern Iowa Community Colleges transfer to the University of Iowa?

-Effective Summer 2011, an Associate in Arts degree will fulfill all of the University's General Education Program requirements, except World Language, for the College of Liberal Arts and Sciences, the College of Education and Tippie College of Business at the University of Iowa.
+An Associate in Arts degree will fulfill all of the General Education Program requirements in the College of Liberal Arts and Sciences, the College of Education, Tippie College of Business, and University College at the University of Iowa with the exception of the respective World Language requirement for each UI college and the Diversity and Inclusion requirement for the College of Liberal Arts and Science.
 The World Language requirement can be met through high school and/or college coursework in a foreign language.
 Contact Academic Advising at your community college for more information about this.

 How does an AS degree from Eastern Iowa Community Colleges transfer to the University of Iowa?